saikiran009/Flask/README.md

 # Flask

-Given two services which runs on different ports, where one srvice have to communicate with the other and does the necessary job and outputs the result:
+Given two services which runs on different ports, where one service have to communicate with the other and does the necessary job and outputs the result:

 In this case:
 Client1: Gives the numbers to client2